-Your CCG should work collaboratively with you and consider your views when agreeing your care and support package and the setting where it will be provided.
+Your ICB should work collaboratively with you and consider your views when agreeing your care and support package and the setting where it will be provided.
 However, they can also take other factors into account, such as the cost and value for money of different options.

 NHS continuing healthcare reviews